Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A Comprehensive Survey: Key Technologies for Data Acquisition Layer

 \end{itemize} \item \emph{Limb biomedical devices:} The four limbs of the human body are the main executors of activities.
 Wearable devices worn on limbs are mostly accessories, such as smart bracelets, watches, armbands, rings and wristbands.
 These devices can monitor physiological parameters while posing little or no interference to the users' normal activities. \begin{itemize} \item Smart armbands are wearable devices with embedded sensors such as photoplethysmography (PPG), ACC and ECG sensors, and are usually worn on the upper arms to facilitate seamless health monitoring with maximum comfort to the wearer.
-Application examples include continuous estimation of the respiration rate \cite{280}, measurement of blood pressure \cite{281} and ECG signals \cite{282}. \item A smartwatch with versatile sensors such as ECG sensor, PPG sensor and oxygen saturation (SpO2) sensor is a small smartphone-like device and is usually worn on the wrist to assist users in monitoring their health. \item Smart jewelry such as bracelets and rings are worn on the upper limbs.
-Relying on some built-in sensors, smart jewelries can serve as a cost-effective method to provide PH monitoring, such as daily wrist activity recognition \cite{276}, assisting urination recognition \cite{277}, detection of gait characteristics \cite{272} and early detection of COVID-19 \cite{278}. \item Smart pants with embedded sensors (e.g., inertial sensors, textile pressure sensors) are worn on the lower limbs.
-Their application scenarios include detection of physical movements of patients in rehabilitation, as well as athletes’ customized training programmes \cite{289, 290}.
-Smart pants are also used for measuring the pressure between some key muscle groups of the lower limbs and skin to protect the keen joint during exercise \cite{291}. \item The recent development of conductive fibres and elastomers motivates the realization of embedded sensor fabrics such as smart socks.
-Smart socks can measure the plantar pressure distribution to assist in the recognition of movement patterns (e.g., gait analysis) \cite{283}.
-It can also be used to track daily physiological status such as temperature \cite{285}, electromyography signals (EMG) \cite{288}. \end{itemize}
+Application examples include continuous estimation of the respiration rate \cite{280}, measurement of blood pressure \cite{281} and ECG signals \cite{282}.

+\item Smart pants with embedded sensors can be used collect physiological data.
+For instance, a pair of pants embedded with an ACC, gyroscopes, and WIFI probes was used in an HDT to detect the patient's physical activity and vital signs, serving as a data source for type 2 diabetes management \cite{512}. \item Smart shoes can be utilized for monitoring human physical activities.
+For example, a pair of shoes equipped with inertial sensors was used to track gait events during stork rehabilitation in an HDT system \cite{522, 534}. \end{itemize}

 \end{enumerate}